6 Module descriptions

 AJ4110 Independent Research Project

-This is a capstone research module where students will have the opportunity to engage in a substantial piece of independent research into an academic subject within the field of media or communication studies.
+This is a capstone research module where you will have the opportunity to engage in a substantial piece of independent research into an academic subject within the field of media or communication studies.
 Students will work independently to plan and produce research on a particular topic, drawing on appropriate scholarship in the field.
-They will be guided through the process of preparing for and producing the minor dissertation via academic supervision.
-This course is by application only and students considering this option will need a minimum of a 2.1 as well as submitting a detailed research proposal in advance of application.
+You will be guided through the process of preparing for and producing the minor dissertation via academic supervision.